Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$: Abstract

 \section{Abstract}

-We prove that the singular locus of the moduli stack $\Perf$ given by the perfect cone or first Voronoi decomposition has codimension $10$ if $g \geq 4$ and we describe the non-simplicial locus in codimension $10$.
+We study the cones in the first Voronoi or perfect cone decomposition of quadratic forms with respect to the question which of these cones are basic or simplicial.
+As a consequence we deduce that the singular locus of the moduli stack $\Perf$, the toroidal compactification of the moduli space of principally polarized abelian varieties of dimension $g$ given by this decomposition, has codimension $10$ if $g \geq 4$.
+Moreover we describe the non-simplicial locus in codimension $10$.
 We also show that the second Voronoi compactification $\Vor$ has singularities in codimension $3$ for $g\geq 5$.